Ron Reis: Early career (1994–1995)

-Ron Reis was trained by Big John Studd.
-He made his professional debut on March 12, 1994 for the New England-based International Wrestling Federation under his birth name.
-In 1995, Reis began performing for the Las Vegas-based National Wrestling Conference as "SWAT".
+Ron Reis was trained by Big John Studd, with whom he was tagged as the "Giants of Wrestling."
+He made his professional debut on March 12, 1994, for the New England–based International Wrestling Federation under his birth name.
+In 1995, Reis began performing for the Las Vegas–based National Wrestling Conference as "SWAT".

-World Championship Wrestling (1995–1998)
+World Championship Wrestling (1995–1996, 1998)

-Reis debuted in World Championship Wrestling on Monday Nitro, October 23, 1995, as The Yeti - the Dungeon of Doom's so-called "insurance policy" for the upcoming WCW World Heavyweight Championship match between Dungeon member The Giant and current champion Hulk Hogan at Halloween Havoc 1995.
+Reis debuted in World Championship Wrestling on Monday Nitro on October 23, 1995, as The Yeti – the Dungeon of Doom's so-called "insurance policy" for the upcoming WCW World Heavyweight Championship match between Dungeon member The Giant and current champion Hulk Hogan at Halloween Havoc 1995.
 Initially introduced (supposedly) frozen inside a block of ice, the Yeti soon broke out of the ice to reveal a heavily bandaged appearance reminiscent of a huge mummy and went on to interfere in the Halloween Havoc 1995 main event, where he and The Giant attacked Hulk Hogan with a double-bearhug.
 Reis wore lifts in his boots at the event and had bandages wrapped high on his head, which gave the effect of The Yeti appearing noticeably taller than The Giant (in reality Reis is only around an inch taller than Wight) and caused an astonished Tony Schiavone to remark "The Yeti is taller than The Giant!".

-Following Halloween Havoc, The Yeti's ring attire was changed to resemble a masked ninja.
-However Reis only made three more appearances as the character; as an entrant in the 60-man battle royal at World War 3 1995, in a match against Barry Houston on WCW Prime, and in a match against WCW United States Heavyweight Champion One Man Gang on WCW Saturday Night in January 1996, where Reis' character was renamed The Super Giant Ninja.
+Following Halloween Havoc, The Yeti's ring attire was changed without explanation to resemble a masked ninja.
+However, Reis only made three more appearances as the character; as an entrant in the 60-man battle royal at World War 3 1995, in a match against Barry Houston on WCW Prime, and in a match against WCW United States Heavyweight Champion One Man Gang on WCW Saturday Night in January 1996, where the character was renamed The Super Giant Ninja.
 This would be the final appearance of the character.

 Reis later became known as Big Ron Studd in 1996, and WCW announcers billed Reis as having taken the surname of his trainer Big John Studd.
 In his column in WCW Magazine, Bobby Heenan, who had managed John Studd, expressed disdain over this angle.
 WCW primarily used the Studd character as an enhancement talent.
+He would lose to Chris Benoit, Randy Savage, Lex Luger and Jeff Jarrett.

-On October 21, 1996 edition of Nitro he was defeated by Jeff Jarrett.
+He left WCW by the end of 1996, and in 1997 worked in the independent circuit.

-On the March 2, 1998 edition of Nitro, Reis joined Raven's Flock as Reese.
+On the March 2, 1998, edition of Nitro, Reis returned to WCW and joined Raven's Flock as Reese.
 Raven claimed that Reis' size had made him an outcast from society, leading him to seek acceptance within the Flock.
 Reis acted as Raven's enforcer, though he was unable to prevent Goldberg defeating Raven for the WCW United States Heavyweight Championship.
 He also suffered a loss to Juventud Guerrera at the 1998 Great American Bash.
-Reese's last appearance was on the June 29, 1998 episode of Nitro.
+Reese's last appearance was on the June 29, 1998, episode of Nitro.
 Saturn pinned Reese with a Death Valley Driver.